 Faith Seeking Understanding or an a priori Doctrine Seeking Justification

-Schreiner and Ware Ignore Logic and Morals, Claim Complexity and Flee to Mystery
+Schreiner and Ware Ignore Logic and Morals, Claim Complexity, and Flee to Mystery

 Determinism Motivates to Pray

-Determinism a Bulwark for Suffering
+Determinism as a Bulwark for Suffering

 What Is the Purpose of Schreiner and Ware’s Book?